Scott Brower: Professional career

 Brower was drafted with the 243rd overall pick by the New York Rangers in the 12th round of the 1984 NHL Entry Draft.
 Although Brower never played in the NHL, he played eight professional seasons in North America and Finland before finishing his career in Germany in 1996.

 Brower also played one season of major league roller hockey in the RHI with the Las Vegas Flash.

 Death

 Brower was planning a comeback into the Central Hockey League in 1999.
-At the time, he was the Director of Ticket Sales for the Corpus Christi Ice Rays.
+At the time, he was the Director of Ticket Sales for the Corpus Christi IceRays.
 While driving from Corpus Christi, Texas, to South Padre Island on Oct.
 21, 1998, Brower's car was hit by an oncoming vehicle driven by Jose Luis Flores, who had just left a local bar.
 Although Brower attempted to swerve to miss the oncoming car, Flores's vehicle struck Brower head on.
 Brower died instantly from injuries related to the crash.
 Flores was found to have a blood-alcohol content level of .13 and traces of cocaine in his system.